denisdbell/ocjp/Chapter1-Access-Modifiers/README.md

 1. Navigate to Chapter1-Access-Modifiers

-2. javac -sourcepath src  -d classes src/cat/*/*.java
+2. javac $(find -name "*.java")

-3. java -cp classes cat.BigCat

-4. java -cp classes cat.species.Lynx
+3. You will see the compilation errors in the console